 There is a strong sense of community in Bristol.
 People are generally friendly and willing to help.
 When you enter a shop, locals are likely to engage in conversation and ask you questions.
 In certain neighbourhoods, people really come together and pursue community activities.
 In various places around Bristol, you will find that neighbours become good friends and can rely on each other in times of distress.

 Gloucester Road is one of the best places to understand the younger generations.
 You will find several boutiques, shops, restaurants, bars and cafes where locals like to hang out.
 It’s a great place to buy groceries and support the local businesses.
 Bristolians are quite vehement about helping locals thrive, hence many will happily go out of their way to shop in local, organic stores as opposed to massive supermarket chains.

-In general, Bristolians are very friendly and open to having a chat and a pint in the locals pubs.
+In general, Bristolians are very friendly and open to having a chat and a pint in the local pubs.
 It’s customary to go out for a drink with friends and colleagues after work, on a Friday.

 Bristol for startups

 Bristol has been named “Silicon Gorge” and this is because not only it’s the fastest growing startup hub outside of London, but home to countless tech companies and startups.
-It is known to be the go to place if you wish to invest or establish a tech related business.
+It is known to be the go-to place if you wish to invest or establish a tech-related business.
 Bristol has long been a creative city, with major music and art scenes, now being named the best city to run a business in the UK according to Startup Cities Index 2015.